gitlocalize/docs/project_paths.md

 %file_name%@%lang%.%file_ext%
 ```

-This configuration will sync source files from the `guides-and-tutorials` directory, while output translation files will be created in the same directory with a language code in the filename (e.g. German translation for the file `a4a_spec.md` will be created in the same `guides-and-tutorials` directory under the `a4a_spec@de.md` filename).
+This configuration will sync source files from the `guides-and-tutorials` directory; existing translations will be synced from, and output translation files will be created in the same directory with a language code in the filename (e.g. German translation for the file `a4a_spec.md` will be created in the same `guides-and-tutorials` directory under the `a4a_spec@de.md` filename).

 ## Configuring Custom Language Codes